 It evokes the image of a dividing cell, a process of renewal, an identity constantly evolving.
 The familial bond is not just a biological fact but a tangible trace of time, repeating and transforming like a natural cycle that transcends the individual.

 Flanking this fusion, the separate portraits complete the narrative.
 Each face asserts its autonomy, yet an invisible thread binds them—a subtle gesture, an expression, a smile.
-In this interplay of resemblance and divergence, Chronogenics finds its depth: a meditation on the fragility and power of human legacy.
+In this interplay of resemblance and divergence, Chronogenics finds its purpose: a meditation on the fragility and power of human legacy.

 Is identity a destination or an unending journey?
 Chronogenics seeks to answer this question, offering a reflection on the inseparability of who we were, who we are, and what we leave behind.